Turning gold coin collecting into a viable investment for your future

 This is crucial….

-Another point to note is that a rare coin should never be cleaned.
-Cleaning it with solutions will simply damage the coin and erode its value.
-Touching a coin with bare hands is yet another complete no-no. Coins should only be handled when wearing gloves.
-Last but not the least, when a coin is sold as a low mintage, it does not mean that it is rare.
+Another point to note is that a rare coin should never be cleaned, except with simple warm water.
+Cleaning it with solutions could damage the coin and erode its value.
+Handling coins carefully is fine, they should be enjoyed.
+Wearing gloves is not necessary unless the coin is ancient and fragile.
+Last but not least, when a coin is sold as a low mintage, it does not mean that it is rare.
 The intrinsic value of a rare coin is directly proportional to its demand, not to the numbers that were minted.

 The above scenarios are two examples of opportunities available to utilise your knowledge of coins for your benefit.
 The value of gold coins is based on their gold content, coupled with a further premium reflecting their historical worth and scarcity.
 Because numismatic coins are valued this way – both on gold weight and historical value – it’s possible to achieve greater gains than you may otherwise be able to achieve, if you were solely investing in modern coins.
 This can be particularly true if you begin to save now, for the longer term, or have amassed a collection already which you’re willing to start liquidating